fioprotocol/fips/fip-x.md

 * Request is validated per Exception handling
 * Fee is collected or bundled transaction deducted
 * Funds are transferred to the account associated with the FIO Public Key mapped to the provided Payee FIO Address for chain: FIO, token: FIO.
 Please note that it is not transferred to the account which owns the Payee FIO Address, altthough it will often be the same.
-* Record OBT transaction is created
+* Record OBT transaction is created.
 #### Exception handling
 |Error condition|Trigger|Type|fields:name|fields:value|Error message|
 |---|---|---|---|---|---|